krlan2789/LanCustomTemplate_DOTNET/README.md

 ## How to use

-1. Go to template directory :
+1. Go to template directory:

     ```shell
     $ cd CustomTemplate.API/
     ```

-2. Install template :
+2. Install template:

     ```shell
     $ dotnet new install .
     ```

-3. Uninstall template :
+3. Uninstall template:

     ```shell
     $ dotnet new uninstall .
     ```

-4. Check if the template is installed :
+4. Check if the template is installed:

     ```shell
     $ dotnet new --list